urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 -   After today's lecture, you'll be able to:

-    -   Understand the structure of tidy data
+    -   Understand the structure of analysis ready data
-    -   Understand the main tidy verbs in dplyr to help tidy data
+    -   Understand the main tidyr and dplyr verbs to help clean data
     -   Organize and clean commonly seen ecological data

 ## Packages